raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Add clients to a group

 A request from a client to add one or more clients of the same user.
+This operation allows users to add new clients to an existing group.
+Alternatively, new clients can add themselves by joining via external commit.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
   MLSMessage welcomes<V>;
   optional<PPAddClientsData> pp_data;
 } AddClientsRequest;